vkrenz/snap2/README.md

-11/14/22 - Admin user displays 'Admin' (red) on user dashboard 11/15/22 - Index now shows logged in user info on navbar 11/15/22 - Added control buttons to index carousel
+11/14/22 - Admin user displays 'Admin' (red) on user dashboard 11/15/22 - Index now shows logged in user info on navbar 11/15/22 - Added control buttons to index carousel 11/17/22 - Cannot go to /user/login it will redirect to /user/dash/:username 11/17/22 - Implement a register 'Upload Image' (Multer)

 ```